SaraSSC/CorkDefectAnalizer/README.md

 ```

-## Clone the Github repository to and folder/local of choice or download via their provided GUI interface
+## Clone the Github repository to folder/local of choice or download via their provided GUI interface

 - if by  GUI download, just unzip the folder to the location you want
 - if by using git commands